oroinc/documentation/user_guide/activities/tasks/create_tasks.rst

 3. In the **Assign Task To** dialog, specify the required data.
 Fill in the required information as described in the `Add a New Task Manually`_ section.

    .. image:: /user_guide/img/activities/tasks/activities_tasks_actions_add_userpage2.png
-      :alt: ill in the required information
+      :alt: Filling in the required information when adding a task from the user profile

 4. Click **Create Task**.
 The task appears in the **Tasks** subsection **Additional Information** on the user profile page.